AlexKizer/challenger/README.md

 Whitelists/blacklists are arrays of strings that are in the above list.

 Snippets represent generic 'sub-trees' of an AST.
 They are represented with regular JavaScript.
-However, they are parsed into an AST and specifics (variable name
+However, they are parsed into an AST and specifics (variable names, certain expressions) are ignored.